nderzsy/Network-Analysis-in-Python---Tutorial-JupyterCon18-ODSCEast18/README.md

 # ODSC-East2018
-"Network/Graph Analysis in Python" repository of 3 hours training session held at ODSC East 2018.
+"Network/Graph Analysis in Python" repository of 3 hours training session held at ODSC East 2018 and JupyterCon 2018.

 **Abstract**